 Minimize the number of tunneling layers.
 Do not reduce NIC MTU settings without a thorough understanding and testing of the consequences.

 Encapsulating one datagram inside another involves adding extra header bytes to the datagram.
-Nearly all internet hardware limits packets to 1500 total bytes, including media (ethernet) headers.
+Nearly all internet hardware limits packets to 1500 total bytes, including network and transport headers.
 Even a few extra bytes can push a datagram beyond that limit, resulting in packet fragmentation, poor performance, or loss of connectivity.
 In addition to VPNs, routing and tunneling technologies such as MPLS and PPPoE can pile on more bytes.
 IPv6 adds even more overhead.
 Always keep the number of tunneling layers to a minimum.

-MTP/IP on modern operating systems will quickly discover a workable MTU for the path, but if you have excessive layers of tunneling this may require a significant speed reduction.
+MTP/IP on modern operating systems will quickly discover a workable MTU for the path, but if you have excessive layers of tunneling then the smaller packet size may result in a significant speed reduction.

 Hardware or Software